idleberg/SublimeLinter-contrib-makensis/README.md

    # Homebrew
    brew install nsis
    ```

+While `makensis` is also available on [MacPorts](https://trac.macports.org/browser/trunk/dports/devel/nsis/Portfile), it seems it's currently not maintained.

 ### Linter configuration
 In order for `makensis` to be executed by SublimeLinter, you must [ensure that its path is available][path] to SublimeLinter.
 Before going any further, please read and follow the steps in [“Finding a linter executable”](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#finding-a-linter-executable) through “Validating your PATH” in the documentation.